ClementTsang/rustcc/README.md

 Upon running, the compiled executable file will be in the same directory and name as the input source file.
 The created assembly ``source.s`` file will be deleted upon running the script.

 Alternatively, you can directly run ``./target/release/rustcc /path/to/source.c`` (or ``target/release/rustcc.exe /path/to/source.c`` on Windows) to retain the assembly file.

+## Disclaimer
+rustcc is a project done purely out of personal interest.
+The compiled x86 code is most likely not optimized and the possibility of something not working or being supported is quite probable.
+I am not responsible for anything going wrong with the use of this.